 If you're looking for wonderful food and passion - lots of passion - then Italy is the place to visit.
 By hiring a car you'll be able to explore more of what this country has to offer.
-Stop-off along your route and enjoy some pasta - Italians love their food - or a pizza, whilst enjoying some of the finest scenic drives in Europe.
+Stop off along your route and enjoy some pasta or pizza - Italians love their food - whilst enjoying some of the finest scenic drives in Europe.
 With so much stunning countryside to explore - not to mention day trips to sites like Pompeii and Cinque Terre within driving distance of major cities - having a car on hand will make life that much easier.

 If you're touring across Italy, then hiring a car is the best way to do it, especially if you're heading away from cities and taking scenic country drives.
 Major airports will most likely be where you pick your car up and as long as you have a valid driving license, renting up a car should be a fairly straightforward process.
-If you're driving in cities like Rome and Milan - we urge caution, the locals are certainly a passionate bunch and that can sometimes carry over into their driving.
+If you're driving in cities like Rome and Milan we urge caution - the locals are certainly a passionate bunch and that can sometimes carry over into their driving.
 There's so much to see in Italy - both in and outside of its famous cities like Naples and Palermo - that having a set of wheels on hand to zoom around can't be a bad thing!
 Whether you're setting off on a day trip from Florence to Pisa, or planning on driving through the Tuscan countryside, cheap Italy car hire will have you covered.

 Popular drives in Italy

-Alcantra River Park, Sicily - The Alcantara gorges are natural coves of volcanic origin, with walls up to 50-meters high.
-On your way there, take a visit to the old town of Santa Maria della Raccomandata and the medieval village of Motta Camastra - which is the home town of the gorges.
+Alcantara River Park, Sicily - The Alcantara gorges are natural coves of volcanic origin, with walls up to 50 metres high.
+On your way there, take a visit to the Old Town of Santa Maria della Raccomandata and the medieval village of Motta Camastra - the home town of the gorges.

 Amalfi Coast - Lying along the southern flanks of the Sorrento Peninsula is one of Italy's most scenic stretches.
 This drive will take you through pastel-hued villages, pretty hillsides, green-swathed mountains and past turquoise waters.